-We would like to formally extend our gratitude to a member of our board of directors, Mr. Kenneth M. Young, who is retiring at the annual meeting, for his years of service and contributions to our company, our board and our shareholders.
-We extend to Mr. Young our sincere appreciation for his valued service, guidance, advice and dedication to our company and wish him the best in his future endeavors.
+We would like to formally extend our gratitude to a member of our board of directors, Michael J. Potts, who is retiring at the annual meeting, for his many years of service and contributions to our company, our board and our shareholders.
+We extend to Mr. Potts our sincere appreciation for his valued service, guidance, advice and dedication to our company and wish him the best in his future endeavors.